BrianPulfer/ML-Tech-Cheatsheet/.github/README.md

 train/val/test loops, backward and optim steps and so on.
 It also allows to easily use powerful pytorch features and other libraries (like W&B) by inserting just few optional parameters here and there.

+### xformers
+[xformers](https://github.com/facebookresearch/xformers) allows you to define transformer architecture easily.
+It also features the latest and hottest techniques.

 ### transformers
 [HuggingFaceðŸ¤—](https://huggingface.co/) allows to easily download, fine-tune and deploy pre-trained transformer models across a multitude of applications.
 It is also possible to share models and datasets on the platform, as well as "spaces" which are interactive live demos of the capabilities of the created models.